 Keep it short, and try to get an initial response.
 If they respond positively, then you can work out some specific topic ideas or ask them if there is something specific they’d like to share.

 Keeping up with a blog is tough – especially when that is only part of your job!
-Hopefully these ideas have given you some inspiration of things you can create in a short amount of time that will add variety and provide value to your audience.
+Hopefully these interesting blog post ideas have given you some inspiration of things you can create in a short amount of time that will add variety and provide value to your audience.

 Do you have blog post ideas that have worked well?
 If so, please share below: